Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Introduction

 \subsection{Optimization Approaches for the Lasso}

-A variety of computational tools have been developed to efficiently solve Lasso problems. \textbf{\tt glmnet} \citep{glmnet} is among the most widely cited R packages, capable of computing entire solution paths for a range of generalized linear models. \textbf{\tt snpnet} \citep{Qian2020} is another R package designed specifically for large-scale, high-dimensional Lasso regression in genomics applications. \textbf{\tt snpnet} stands out as one of the most competitive solvers, achieving high predictive accuracy in such settings.
+A variety of computational tools have been developed to efficiently solve Lasso problems. \textbf{\tt glmnet} \citep{glmnet} is among the most widely cited R packages, capable of computing entire solution paths for a range of generalized linear models. \textbf{\tt snpnet} \citep{Qian2020} is another R package designed specifically for large-scale, high-dimensional Lasso regression in genomics applications. \textbf{\tt snpnet} stands out as one of the most competitive solvers, combining strong-rule screening with efficient KKT batching to scale to millions of SNPs.
+This approach yields high predictive accuracy in large-scale genomic analyses.

 Elastic Net (EN) is another path solver that extends the framework by incorporating an $\ell_2$ penalty, thereby combining sparsity with ridge regularization.
 This generalization provides greater flexibility and stability in settings with correlated features, where pure $\ell_1$ regularization may perform suboptimally.
 EN seeks to minimize the following objective function: